INT2ECALL/awesome-cloud-security/readme.md

 - [CloudPrivs](https://github.com/AbstractClass/CloudPrivs) - Determine privileges from cloud credentials via brute-force testing
 - [kubetcd](https://github.com/nccgroup/kubetcd) - etcd后渗透
 - [Nebula](https://github.com/gl4ssesbo1/Nebula) - Nebula is a cloud C2 Framework, which at the moment offers reconnaissance, enumeration, exploitation, post exploitation on AWS, but still working to allow testing other Cloud Providers and DevOps Components.
+- [botb](https://github.com/brompwnie/botb) - BOtB is a container analysis and exploitation tool designed to be used by pentesters and engineers while also being CI/CD friendly with common CI/CD technologies.